KeisukeYamashita/go-macos-keylogger/README.md

 ## LICENSE

-Copyright 2021 Go macOS KeyLogger contribuders.
+Copyright 2021 Go macOS KeyLogger contributors.
 This package is released under the Apache License 2.0.